JNRowe/jnrowe.github.io/articles/tips/Importing_gmail_filters_in_mutt.rst

 in the mail index, the above ``index_format`` setting is the one I currently use and it can be seen in the screenshot on the right.

-I'm sure we'd prefer to automate the generation of the rules, and we can quickly generate a list for ``mutt`` using our favourite |XML| processing tool.
-Today I'm using ruby_, because I know it is installed on Ryan's system.
-We're going to keep the identifier data from the Google export just in case we decide to re-import our rules from ``mutt`` at some point in the
+I’m sure we’d prefer to automate the generation of the rules, and we can quickly generate a list for ``mutt`` using our favourite |XML| processing tool.
+Today I’m using ruby_, because I know it is installed on Ryan’s system.
+We’re going to keep the identifier data from the Google export just in case we decide to re-import our rules from ``mutt`` at some point in the
 future: